upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - **Preserve the user's exact phrasing and key concepts** - maintain the integrity of how they describe what they want
   - Use the most relevant keywords and phrases that will match well with movie descriptions
   - Include the user's specific phrases when they're descriptive and searchable
-  - **Example**: For "movies that take place in someone's mind" → `"in the mind, subconscious, mental landscape"`
+  - **Example**: For "movies that take place in someone's mind" → `"movies set primarily inside someone's mind or dreams, films about subconscious, psychological mental landscapes"`
-  - **Example**: For "movies that take place in the sea or the ocean" → `"in the sea, ocean, underwater, maritime"`
+  - **Example**: For "movies that take place in the sea or the ocean" → `"movies set in the sea or ocean, underwater films, maritime stories"`
   - Avoid unnecessary connector words like "movies that" or "films about" but keep meaningful phrases

 2. **Movie Titles in Queries - Conditional Usage**: